 Bio

-But fate stepped in - an architect asked me to photograph his projects for his new website.
-It was enlightening.
-I was not stuck in a dark studio, but travelling and working “outside the box” using my eye for composition and my lighting expertise to create exceptional photos of architectural design.
-My mission has been focused on bringing design to light in my photography of architecture and interiors.
+In 1996 – an architect asked me to photograph his projects for a new website.
+It was game changing for me.
+I was not stuck in a dark studio, but traveling and working “outside the box” using my eye for composition and my lighting expertise to create enticing photos of architectural design.
+Since then my mission has been focused on bringing architectural design to light.
+Beginning in 2009, I lived and worked in China and Asia for 12 years, photographing projects for international architects.
+The covid pandemic necessitated my return to the US.
+I am currently working and residing in Atlanta, GA USA, and I am available for international assignments.